IBM/ny-power/README.md

 The data that powers this website is public, but there is no public API.
 There are instead a set of 5 minute resolution CSV files published every 5 - 20 minutes at http://mis.nyiso.com/public/.
-This is turned into a public MQTT service which create a very low resource way of consuming this data.
-After injesting this data it also publishes an estimated value of the CO2 per kWh over the course of the day.
+This is turned into a public [MQTT](http://mqtt.org/) service which create a very low resource way of consuming this data.
+After injesting this data it also publishes an estimated value of the CO<sub>2</sub> per kWh over the course of the day.

 A web page which connects directly to the MQTT service over a websocket shows how you can provide a dyanmic web site with no server